manubot/manubot-ai-editor/README.md

 If you wish to customize the prompts on a per-file basis, see [docs/custom-prompts.md](docs/custom-prompts.md) for more information.

+### Caveats

+In the current implementation, the editor can only process one paragraph at a time.
+This limits the contextual information the LLM receives and thus the specificity of what it can check and fix.
+For example, in the Discussion section of a manuscript, the first paragraph should typically summarize the findings from the Results section, while the rest of the paragraphs should follow a different structure, but the AI editor can only judge each paragraph in the same way.
+We plan to reduce or remove this limitation in the future.

 ### Command line

 To use the tool from the command line, you first need to install Manubot in a Python environment: